pythonindia/inpycon2023/CoC-Transparency-Report.md

 1. Harassment (2 incidents): Two reports of harassment, including inappropriate comments and unwelcome advances, were received during the conference.
 All reports involved individuals interacting in person.

-2. Social Media Misconduct (1 incident): There was one reported incident of offensive social media posts made by an attendee, which was in violation of the CoC.
+2. Social Media Misconduct (1 incident): There was one reported incident of offensive social media posts made by an attendee, which violated the CoC.

 3. Religious Symbol Display (1 incident): A report was received regarding the display of a religious symbol on stage by the AV vendor during the lamp lighting ceremony.